 Injections are particularly useful when the source of your pain is not clear and can assist the surgeon in confirming which structure in your foot or ankle is causing the pain.

 Therapeutic purpose:

 The aim is to improve your symptoms.
-The successful foot or ankle injection will ease your pain for a period of time which varies greatly between individuals and injections, from days to many months.
+The successful foot or ankle injection will ease your pain for a period of time however, mostly temporary

-Before your injection
+Before your injecttion

 Please let your doctor know if: